-How To Play

-It's easy to learn to play DUNJONQUEST.
-Since the rules of the game are actually programmed into the computer's memory, there is very little you need to know to play the game.
+How To Play It's easy to learn to play DUNJONQUEST.
+Since the rules of the game are tually programmed into the computer's memory, there is very little you need to actually programmed into the computer's memory, there is very little you need to know to play the game.
 There are, however, a few basic things you should be familiar with to make the best decisions during play.
 The following paragraphs describe the use of the INNKEEPER and DUNJONMASTER segments of the game system, the commands for controlling your character, gaining experience, evaluating treasure, and resurrecting a character who dies.
 The final section describes what to expect from the monsters inhabiting the dungeon.
 The specific monsters are described in more detail in the Monsters of Apshai section.
 You will find that all of this becomes very clear when you play the game.